-Today, NPR announced the White House will seek legislation requiring email systems and social networks comply with standards that will allow government officials access to all your Tweets, Check-Ins, Status Updates, Flickr photos, etc (under a subpoena, of course) the beginning of next year.
+Today, NPR announced the White House will seek legislation requiring email systems and social networks comply with standards that will allow government officials access to all your social network: your Tweets, Check-Ins, Status Updates, Flickr photos, etc (under a subpoena, of course) the beginning of next year.

 According to the brief new story on All Things Considered this morning, the White House wants greater subpoena powers.
-They want access to encrypted messages from your Blackberry and other encrypted sources, including emails, and they want easy access to these files through a portal or other standard device.
+They want access to encrypted messages from your mobile devices and other encrypted sources, including emails, and they want easy access to these files through a portal or other standard device.

 Now, the story didn’t contain a lot of details and I’m not a computer geek — I’m a marketing geek who writes on technology.
-But, it seems to me that once its easier for the government to access your private social network, how long will it be before they do some serious eavesdropping without a subpoena searching for “potential terrorist” activity and enact Patriot Act type legislation to allow access to social networks WITHOUT a subpoena.
+But, it seems to me that once it’s easier for the government to access your private social network, how long will it be before they do some serious eavesdropping without a subpoena searching for “potential terrorist” activity and enact Patriot Act type legislation to allow access to your social network WITHOUT a subpoena.
+Moreover, how will the government protect information obtained under the subpoena from illegitimate use by hackers or unscrupulous employees with legitimate access to the information?

 Now, normally I use this blog to address issues at the intersection of marketing and social media, but the potential for abuse of this increased access to information from your private social network is enormous and raises some serious questions.